Flourist Pinto Beans: A Cooking Guide

 Instant Pot Method

 Soak Pinto Beans overnight or for 10-12 hours.
 Strain and rinse well under cold water.
 Add to instant pot and cover by about an inch with water.
 Cook at high pressure for 3-4 minutes.
 3 minutes will yield beans that are slightly firmer and ideal for salads while 4 minutes if perfect if you are using them for dips.
-Strain and rinse well under cold water.
+Manually release right away before straining and rinsing well under cold water.

 Storing Cooked Pinto Beans